 First aid kit: only a basic one is recommended but should include plasters, antiseptic cream, bandage, pain relief tablets, scissors and safety pins.

-Passport photos: please bring along 8 passport photos for the duration of the expedition.
+Passport photos: You will need approximately 20 passport photos for the duration of the expedition.

 Clothes & shoes: